-Quality assurance and quality control ("QA/QC") measures include regular insertion of certified reference standards, field duplicate and blank sample materials prior to submission of samples to the laboratory to monitor laboratory accuracy, precision and sample sequencing.
+Quality assurance and quality control ("QA/QC") measures include regular insertion of certified reference standards, field duplicate and blank sample materials prior to submission of samples to the laboratory to monitor laboratory accuracy, precision, and sample sequencing.
 Data imported into the project database is subject to validation, which includes checks on surveys, collar coordinates, lithology data and assay data.
 The checks are appropriate and consistent with industry norms.

-Sample security measures practiced include moving RC samples and core from the drill site to the Fekola camp yard at the end of each drill shift, and tracking sample shipments using industry-standard procedures.
-We are of the opinion that the core storage is secure because the Fekola camp is remote, access is strictly controlled and a B2Gold representative has always been present in the camp.
+Sample security measures practiced include moving RC samples and core from the drill site to either the Fekola or Dandoko camp yards at the end of each drill shift, and tracking sample shipments using industry-standard procedures.
+We are of the opinion that the core storage is secure because the camps are remote, access is strictly controlled and a Company representative has always been present in the camps.